threeport/user-docs/docs/index.md

 # Threeport

 Threeport is an application orchestrator and software delivery control plane.

-Threeport allows a user to define a workload and declare its dependencies.
-Threeport orchestrates the delivery of the workload with all of those dependencies connected and available.
+It allows a user to define a workload and declare its dependencies, orchestrating the delivery of the workload with all of those dependencies connected and available.

-Threeport provides an alternative to continuous delivery pipelines that use git as the source of truth.
-Threeport stores state in a database instead of git.
-It uses software controllers that access the database and reconcile the desired state to gracefully manage delivery.
-This alleviates the need for sprawling DevOps tools and config languages.
+As an alternative to continuous delivery pipelines that use git as the source of truth, Threeport stores state in a database instead of git.
+It leverages software controllers that access the database and reconcile the desired state to gracefully manage delivery, eliminating the need for sprawling DevOps tools and configuration languages.

-Threeport provides a unified, global control plane for workloads.
-It is an orchestration system for managing cloud provider infrastructure and the software that uses it in any region, through a single, scalable control plane.
+Furthermore, Threeport provides a unified, global control plane for workloads.
+It functions as an orchestration system that manages cloud provider infrastructure and the software utilizing it across any region, all through a single, scalable control plane.

 Threeport treats the following concerns as application dependencies: